-MFA Programs: Ceramics, Painting + Drawing, Photography + Integrated Media, Printmaking, Sculpture + Expanded Practices, and Graphic Design.
+MFA Programs: Ceramics, Graphic Design, Painting + Drawing, Photography + Integrated Media, Printmaking, and Sculpture + Expanded Practices.

 The graduate program leading to the MFA degree in one of the studio areas listed above requires the completion of at least 90 semester hours of graduate study, including at least 28 credits in studio courses within the major, 12 credits of additional studio electives, 6 credits in seminars, 12 credits of art history/academic studies, up to 7 credits of electives and at least 25 credits in thesis.
 Directed electives are selected in consultation with faculty.